Narahari96/Bikestore-SQL-Project/README.md

 1. Productions
 2. Sales.

-Production Schema
-The Production schema focuses on the products sold by the store.
+-- Production Schema focuses on the products sold by the store.
 It includes the following tables:

 1. brands: Stores information about the different brands of bikes and accessories available in the store.
 Columns: brand_id, brand_name